-Your role
+3.1 Your role

 You have a key role to play in making sure that your attendance stays at an acceptable level.

 You should:

-- Attend work unless you're not fit to do so. - Take personal responsibility for your health, attendance and wellbeing. - Tell your manager about any illness or condition that may affect your ability to come to work or to do your job. - Seek medical advice and treatment early on to either maintain your attendance or aid an early return to work. - Raise any concerns with your manager.
-You should tell your manager about any potential solution you feel may help, if you believe that your job is affecting your health or contributing to your illness. - Telephone your manager to report absence, and keep in regular contact with them while you're off. - Tell your manager as soon as you're fit for work. - Complete a sickness absence certificate on your return to work or, if appropriate, supply a statement of fitness for work from your doctor. - Attend sickness absence meetings, including return to work discussions, giving your manager details of your absence. - Make use of our employee assistance provider, where appropriate. - Engage fully in consultations with our occupational health provider, as requested.
+- Attend work unless you're not fit to do so. - Take personal responsibility for your health, attendance, and wellbeing. - Tell your manager about any illness or condition that may affect your ability to come to work or to do your job. - Seek medical advice and treatment early on to either maintain your attendance or aid an early return to work. - Raise any concerns with your manager.
+You should tell your manager about any potential solution you feel may help, if you believe that your job is affecting your health or contributing to your illness. - Telephone your manager to report absence and keep in regular contact with them while you're off. - Tell your manager as soon as you're fit for work. - Complete a self-certificate and 'Part A' of the return to work form on your return to work or, if appropriate, supply a statement of fitness for work ('fit note') from your doctor. - Attend sickness absence meetings, including return to work discussions, giving your manager details of your absence. - Make use of our Employee Assistance Programme, where appropriate. - Engage fully in consultations with our Occupational Health (OH) provider, as requested.

-Your manager's role
+3.2 Your manager's role